 Except where otherwise explicitly authorised, any material on this website which may be construed as electoral material or an electoral matter under any State or Commonwealth Law is authorised by Jane Morton on behalf of Vote Climate.
 Address: c/o 12 Auburn Ave Northcote Victoria 3070.

-Tell your neighbours that you are putting climate - and forests - first when you vote in the Victorian election 2022.
+Tell your neighbours that you are putting climate first when you vote in the Victorian council elections in 2024.
 Email us.

-Have your local candidates pledged to support the declaration of a climate emergency?
+Have your local council candidates pledged to support the declaration of a climate emergency?

-These three candidates in Kew electorate signed on at the election forum.
+These three candidates in Kew electorate signed on adurin the Victorian election.
 Download and print the photo pledge and ask candidates to sign it.

 Contact a politician, put up a house sign, come letter-boxing.
 It's going to take a lot of people power to overcome the vested interests that stand in the way of emergency climate action.